How to Print and Cut Stickers with Cricut Made Easy!

 Make sure you have sticker paper loaded into your printer in the correct cassette.
-Remember to load it upside down if that’s how your printer works.
+And remember to load it upside down if that’s how your printer works.
 I’m using sticker paper for an inkjet printer.

-Step Ten: Print your design
+Step Ten: Print Your Sticker Design

-Step Eleven: Align and load your printed sticker paper
+Step Eleven: Align and Load your Printed Sticker Paper

 Place your printed sticker paper on your mat, aligning it as shown on the screen.
 Then load your mat by pressing the load/unload button on the Cricut.

-Step Twelve: Select your material and pressure setting
+Step Twelve: Select your Material Setting

 I like a “kiss cut,” meaning the stickers are cut, but still on the backing paper.
 That’s how you get sticker sheets.
-I found when I chose “sticker paper” as the material it was cutting through the paper and I was getting a die-cut instead.
-After playing around, choosing the “premium vinyl” setting and changing the default pressure to “less” seemed to do the trick.
+I found when I chose Printable Sticker Paper as the material setting it was cutting through the backing sheet of paper so I was getting a die-cut sticker instead.
+This is because the Cricut Printable Sticker paper is a card stock weight and takes more pressure to cut the paper.

-Step Thirteen: Make the cut
+Step Thirteen: Make the Cut with Your Cricut

 When prompted press the flashing green “go” button on your Cricut.
 This will start the machine.
-First, it will find the registration lines.
+First, it will find the black rectangle (the registration lines).
 Then it will check the tool and begin the cut.

 It walks you through step-by-step through the same tutorial BUT you get to see it happen. ❤️